lobre/isobuilder/README.md

 # isobuilder

 It allows an Ubuntu desktop ISO to be customised and repacked to create a new ISO.
+It should be run from a system that has the same version as the one you want to build.

 ## Usage